 Adorama Macro Flecta Reflector

 This bounces any ambient light right into your subject and helps reduce or eliminate shadows, much like a fill flash.
 It's a 12-inch white disc that fits around most lenses and is held in place by elastic.
-It won't provide as much light as a ring flash, but the light it reflects will appear flat and soft. $11.99 at Adorama.
+It won't provide as much light as a ring flash, but the light it reflects will wrap around your subject for a soft flattering result. $11.99 at Adorama.

 Phoenix SmartFlash RF46C Macro Ringlight